 Common Effects of Stress on the Body

-The effects of stress on the body can vary from person to person, but generally speaking there are 6 effects of stress on the body.
-Learn about these effects below.
+The effects of stress on the body can vary from person to person, but generally speaking the effects include:

 - Brain: lack of concentration and energy, headaches, dizziness, panic attacks, depression, and anger.

 - Heart: increased heart rate and blood pressures leading to increased risk o high cholesterol and heart attack.

 - Stomach: cramps, acid reflux, ulcers, and change on appetite leading to weight gain.

 - Immune System: suppressed immune system leading to illness and high levels of inflammation.

 - Joints: pain and lowered bone density, muscle tension, tightness, and protein breakdown.

 - Hormones: decreased hormone production leading to reduced fertility and sex drive.